GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ---

-## Entities and Components (Entites are composed of componenets)
+## Entities and Components

 Entities contain no data.
-Instead, their data lives in separate components.
+Instead, their data lives in separate components which they are composed of.

 ### Entities (ID only)
 ![Entities](./readmeimages/entity.png)